 GeneCards Summary for TRPV4 Gene

 TRPV4 (Transient Receptor Potential Cation Channel Subfamily V Member 4) is a Protein Coding gene.
-Diseases associated with TRPV4 include Spondylometaphyseal Dysplasia, Kozlowski Type and Scapuloperoneal Spinal Muscular Atrophy.
-Among its related pathways are CREB Pathway and Development Endothelin-1/EDNRA signaling.
+Diseases associated with TRPV4 include Scapuloperoneal Spinal Muscular Atrophy and Spondylometaphyseal Dysplasia, Kozlowski Type.
+Among its related pathways are CREB Pathway and Ion channel transport.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is TRPV1.

 UniProtKB/Swiss-Prot for TRPV4 Gene